CPSY 217 Foundations of Student Health and Well-Being

 CPSY 654 Supervision and Consultation

-Focuses on didactic knowledge of supervision theory, research, models of practice, and evidence-based practices in supervision and consultation and acquisition of supervision and consultation skills.
+Focuses on supervision theory, research, and evidence-based practices in supervision and consultation and acquisition of supervision and consultation skills.
 Students refine their knowledge of supervision theory, research, and techniques and integrate these into supervision and consultation activities.
+Lab included.